 Avoid accepting outside or extra work without consent from team.in

-Agile software development or methodology or framework refers to time boxed, continuous iteration of development and testing to build software where the solutions evolve throughout with incremental development via collaboration among self-organizing teams.
-Agile helps organizations to expertise and respond to continuous change and make them able to do more.
+Agile software development framework refers to the time-boxed, continuous iteration of development, and testing to build software where the solutions evolve throughout with incremental development via collaboration among self-organizing teams.
+Agile helps organizations to expertise and respond to continuous change resulting in continuous improvement.

-The product backlog is created leveraging the product roadmap document.
-The release planning results in release backlog.
+The product backlog is created by leveraging the product roadmap document.
+The release planning results in a release backlog.
 The individual sprints are defined to accomplish upcoming release goals.
-The Agile Roadmap blog defines the entire project in more details.
+The Agile Roadmap blog defines the entire project in more detail.

 One of the powerful retrospective getting very popular lately is Sad/Mad and Glad.
 Many organizations don’t even conduct it as they are afraid to talk about employee challenges or too busy to do other things that they don’t have time to focus on employee morale.
 There are obviously pros and cons but making it work truly helps you to achieve more.
 In my personal opinion, the number of positives what you have with this retrospective is far higher than challenges hence it’s worth doing it.

 Your team and your presence